-Step III: Investment analysis
+Step 3: Investment analysis

-Undertake investment analysis of all the alternatives that don't face any barriers, as identified in Step II.
+Undertake investment analysis of all the alternatives that don't do not face any barriers, as identified in Step II.
 For each alternative, all costs and economic benefits attributable to the waste management scenario should be illustrated in a transparent and complete manner, as shown in Table 1 below.